mpalourdio/ng-http-loader/README.md

 You can manually show and hide the spinner if needed.
 You must use the `SpinnerVisibilityService` for this purpose.

-Sometimes, when manually showing the spinner, an http request could be performed in background, and when finished, the spinner would automagically disappear.
+Sometimes, when manually showing the spinner, an HTTP request could be performed in background, and when finished, the spinner would automagically disappear.

-**For this reason, when calling `SpinnerVisibilityService#show()`, it prevents the http interceptor from being triggered unless you explicitly call `SpinnerVisibilityService#hide()`.**
+**For this reason, when calling `SpinnerVisibilityService#show()`, it prevents the HTTP interceptor from being triggered unless you explicitly call `SpinnerVisibilityService#hide()`.**

 ```typescript
 import { SpinnerVisibilityService } from 'ng-http-loader';